Technology Recharge Fee

-- Rates will be reviewed annually, published each spring, and effective the following July.
+- Rates will be reviewed annually, published by spring, and effective the following July.

 I purchase other services from UW Information Technology (self-sustaining services).
 Will there be changes in those rates?

 - UW Information Technology offers dozens of self-sustaining services on a fee-per-usage basis.
 These self-sustaining areas need to recover all costs associated with providing the service to the UW community.
-Rates for all self-sustaining are reviewed by Management Accounting & Analysis annually to ensure they are self-sustaining and comply with University and Federal requirements.
-Rates are published each spring; effective the following July.
+Rates for all self-sustaining services are reviewed by UW Management Accounting & Analysis (MAA) annually to ensure the service is self-sustaining and the rates comply with University and federal requirements.
+The self-sustaining rates are adjusted as necessary to ensure those two goals are met.
+The self-sustaining rates are published each spring, effective the following July.

 How does UW Information Technology use its centrally allocated General and Designated Operating Funds?

-- The General and Designated Operating funds go directly to supporting basic services for UW campuses.
+- These funds go directly to supporting basic services for UW campuses.
 The Technology Recharge Fee supplements those resources.